 Modern laser technology offers a plethora of useful applications in many industrial, medicinal and even private scenarios.
 At the same time, laser is a very vulnerable technology, as the hardware comes with many moving parts and is highly susceptible to dirt or mishandling.
-Also, though conditions frequently encountered in the mining industry - such as heavy fog, rain, snow, dirt or high dust concentrations - virtually kill the laser's performance by shattering of light or simple malfunctions.
+Also, tough conditions frequently encountered in the mining industry - such as heavy fog, rain, snow, dirt or high dust concentrations - virtually kill the laser's performance by shattering of light or simple malfunctions.

 Level Gauge Radar vs. iDRR™ Technology

 Level gauge radars are becoming more and more popular in the mining industry for simple bin level gauge applications.
-These reliable sensors bring significant advantages compared to other measurement principles, such as ultrasonic devices, for instance.
+These reliable sensors bring significant advantages compared to other measurement principles, such as ultrasonic devices for instance.
 They are on offer by several highly renowned companies like Endress+Hauser, Vega, Siemens, Honeywell and Krohne.

 However these sensors have some restrictions when used in dynamic or narrow environments for the detection of fine bulk material or for application in non-circular bins.
 The 3D iDRR™ sensor was especially designed for these highly demanding conditions.
-The following figure displays the core-differences between level gauge radars and the indurad iDRR™ Radar Scanner:
+The following figure displays the core differences between level gauge radars and the indurad iDRR™ radar scanner:

 1D/Point Volume Measurement vs. 2D iDRR™ Technology